alicederyn/ixnay/README.md

 * DAG changes over time
-* Invalidation signals are separate from data signals *:Shape of code is very sequential, not dataflow
+* Invalidation signals are separate from data signals
+* Shape of code is very sequential, not dataflow
 * I think data can recombine?
 Not 100% sure

 Want to: